Kavy-1011/Spotify-Clone/README.md

 🎵 Spotify Clone (Frontend)

-A frontend-only Spotify Clone built using HTML, CSS, and JavaScript.
+A frontend-only Spotify Clone built using HTML and CSS.
 This project recreates the look and feel of Spotify's web player for learning UI development and responsive web design.

  ✨ Features